Harmful Algal Blooms

 Harmful algal bloom suspected?

 If your water is abnormally greenish colored, you observe many floating algal colonies or if there are any spilled-paint like scums present, you should suspect a harmful algal bloom.
-Follow the “Steps to Take if You Suspect a Harmful Algal Bloom” document to collect a 1L sample, photograph the bloom, contact the authorities and transport the sample to a local scope for analysis.
+Follow the “Steps to Take if You Suspect a Harmful Algal Bloom” document to record your observations, photograph the bloom, and contact the authorities.

 Utah Water Watch should be contacted (firstname.lastname@example.org, (435) 797-2580 ) if you suspect a bloom.